media-informatics/streamrpc/README.md

 # streamrpc
-Demo project for gRCP streams with go
+Demo project for gRPC streams with go